derek-knox/Coding-For-Designers/Coding and Visual Design/Elements and Elements.md

 ## Space | Scope

 Naturally, by creating an enclosure, you simultaneously create *space*, the fourth design element.
 In coding, this fourth element can also be thought of as space, but the term used is *scope*.
 Shapes allow their enclosed space to be distinct from the space outside.
 A function’s scope allows it to be distinct from the scope outside too.
 Distinct space and distinct scope allow various areas to exist simultaneously without clashing.
+This is super valuable when programming.

 ![alt text](../assets/visual-todo-placeholder.jpg "Space & Scope Examples")